portalj123/Dead-Sun-Command-Documentation/README.md

 ```lua
 Spawn [EntityID : String]
 ```
 Spawn any entity in the game.
+(Entity will spawn exactly 12 stud in front of `[UsingPlayer]`, facing directly towards them.)
 **Usage Example:**
 ```lua
 Spawn Human